t0mm4rx/shell-cat/ReadMe.md

 ## Installation

-Make sure your Python3 is installed.
+Make sure Python3 is installed.

 ```sh
 # In a folder where you have full writes